FluxAugur/disciplesofcode/source/_posts/2014-03-31-a-ruby-primer-part-4-outputting-and-inputting-data.markdown

 If we don't want to display the appended newline character, we can use the `chomp` method.

+From IRB, let's see the `chomp` method in action.

 ```
 irb(main):020:0> print name.chomp
 Superman=> nil